JGoodwillieV/GoodSwim/PRACTICE_DEPLOYMENT_CHECKLIST.md

 ## ✅ Post-Deployment Testing

 ### Test 1: Database Connection
-1. Log in to StormTracker
+1. Log in to GoodSwim
 2. Navigate to "Practices" in sidebar
 3. Should see Practice Hub with empty state
 4. ✅ Pass if page loads without errors